BHP completes first yuan-based iron ore sale to China's Baosteel | MarketScreener

 By Min Zhang and Tom Daly

-The world's top listed miner BHP Group said on Tuesday it had made its first yuan-denominated sale of iron ore to China Baoshan Iron & Steel Co Ltd, known as Baosteel, and would explore using blockchain for such transactions in future.
+The world's top listed miner BHP Group said on Tuesday it had made its first yuan-denominated sale of iron ore to China Baoshan Iron & Steel Co Ltd (Baosteel) and would explore using blockchain for such transactions in future.

-The deal, worth nearly 100 million yuan ($14.10 million), shows the Chinese currency is making further inroads in iron ore trade after Baosteel, the listed arm of the world's biggest steelmaker China Baowu Steel Group, bought for iron ore from Brazil's Vale SA in yuan in January.
+The sale of a Cape Size vessel of lump and fines, worth nearly 100 million yuan ($14.1 million), shows the Chinese currency is making further inroads in iron ore trading after Baosteel, the listed arm of the world's biggest steelmaker China Baowu Steel Group, bought iron ore from Brazil's Vale SA in yuan in January.

+BHP said the deal was a part of a 12-month trial and will involve multiple cargoes.

-BHP is expecting to be able to complete its first blockchain iron ore transaction with Baosteel soon, it said in a statement.
+The miner is also expecting to be able to complete its first blockchain iron ore transaction with Baosteel soon, it said in a statement.
 China, the largest iron ore consumer, brought in over 1 billion tonnes of the steelmaking raw material last year and has long sought to gain influence over pricing to help its steel firms weather market fluctuations.

 In a separate statement, Baowu noted it had now struck yuan-based deals with the "three giants" of iron ore - BHP, Rio Tinto and Vale.